You are here:

-What We Do: The RCRA Division in Region 4 is working to preserve and restore the land using the most effective waste management and cleanup methods available.
+What We Do: The RCR Division in Region 4 is working to preserve and restore the land using the most effective waste management and cleanup methods available.
 We use a hierarchy of approaches to protect the land: reducing waste at its source, recycling waste, managing waste effectively by preventing spills and releases of toxic materials, and cleaning up contaminated properties.
 The Region is especially concerned about threats to our most sensitive populations, including children, the elderly, and individuals with chronic diseases.
 EPA draws upon the Resource Conservation and Recovery Act (RCRA) to address these issues for hazardous waste management facilities.

 Director: Franklin Hill

 What We Do: Superfund protects the public and the environment by cleaning up the nation’s worst hazardous waste sites.
 EPA Region 4 Superfund’s cleanup activities include both short-term and emergency cleanups as well as long-term cleanups at National Priorities List (NPL) and Superfund Alternative sites.